Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   }
 ```

-You have to specify the parameters type in the function.
+You will have to specify the parameters type in the function.
 In this case, we need to pass the name, description, image, location, price and serviceFee (all with an underscore to differentiate them from the struct values) as parameters to the function.

 Next, associate the key productsLength with a new Product structure in the products mapping.

-The msg.sender function as discussed earlier returns the address of the entity that initiated the call and is capable of receiving payments.
+The `msg.sender` function as discussed earlier returns the address of the entity that initiated the call and is capable of receiving payments.
 This address will be stored as the owner's address.
 You also need to assign values to the other variables using the provided parameters.

-Next, we would create a function that would add the service to the ServiceContract.
+Next, we would create a function that would add the service to the `ServiceContract`.
 ```js
     function addService(
     string memory _name,